dspedroborges/quiz-maker/README.md

 <img src="print.png" alt="Example image">

-> Quiz Maker is an web app that allows the user to create quizzes manually or by using LLM and play with them.
+> Quiz Maker is an web app that allows the user to create quizzes manually or by using LLM and play with them, with support to Latex.
+You can import and export quizzes.

 ### Adjustments and improvements